uhlerlab/CCPG/README.md

   <img src="figures/runtime.png" width="300">
 </p>

 **Sample Complexity Analysis**.
-On a 10-node graph, for each method, we increased the number of samples until it finds the groud-truth DAG (we repeated this procedure for five runs).
+On a 10-node graph, for each method, we increased the number of samples until it finds the ground-truth DAG (we repeated this procedure for five runs).
 The figure below show that CCPG requires the least number of samples to recover the true graph.

-Constraint-based methods like PC, FCI and RFCI are more sample efficient than hybrid methods, why being much more runtime inefficient.
+Constraint-based methods like PC, FCI and RFCI are more sample efficient than hybrid methods, while being much more runtime inefficient.
 In comparison, CCPG, with its polynomial-number of CI test guarantees, enjoys low sample complexity and low runtime complexity.

 <ins>_Remark on causal sufficiency._</ins> Among the constraint-based methods, we marked the ones that do not assume causal sufficiency.
 These methods require more samples compared to e.g., PC, as the underlying system we test on satisfies causal sufficiency.